 • The relevant section, e.g., chapters of a book, a story occurs in.

 • The context.
 Often missing but sometimes available.
-This indicates something about the setting such as time travel or alternate timeline.
+This indicates something about the setting such as time travel, alternate timeline, or a flashback.

 • The series a story belongs to.